-3.7.5 Missing Children
+3.7.5 Children absent from education

-A child going missing from an education setting is a potential indicator of abuse and neglect.
+A child missing or persistently absent from an education setting is a potential indicator of abuse and neglect.
 Staff should treat prolonged or repeated absence, or particular patterns of absence, with no satisfactory explanation, as a potential safeguarding issue and take action accordingly.
 Procedures are detailed in the Academy Safeguarding Procedures.